sharandharshan9944-hub/artificial-trees-carbon-capture/README.md

 ## 💡 Solution Overview
 **Proposed Solution:** Artificial trees using resin-based collectors and adsorption materials to capture CO₂ directly from ambient air.
+## Working Principle
+1. Air flows through the artificial tree structure.
+2. Special sorbent materials capture CO₂ molecules.
+3. The sorbent becomes saturated.
+4. Heat or moisture releases the captured CO₂.
+5. The CO₂ is stored or reused in industrial applications.

 **Technology Stack:**
 - Resin-based sorbents for passive CO₂ absorption